lenymrq/dotfiles/README.md

 - `alsa`
 - `brightnessctl`
 - `i3lock`
+- `picom`

 There are a few dependencies for the nvim config

 - `markdownlint-cli`

-And there might be others I don't remember
+And there might be others I don't remember.

 ## Steps

 1. [Install awesome from GitHub](https://www.reddit.com/r/awesomewm/comments/xi6ab5/installing_awesomewm).
-2. Install dependencies: `sudo dnf install alsa-utils alsa-lib brightnessctl i3lock`.
+2. Install dependencies.
-   The rest of the dependencies should come preinstalled with Fedora.
-If not, just install them.

 The process should be similar for other distributions, but you’ll need to use your distribution’s package manager.

 The only package that requires a specific version is `awesome`—you need the [version from GitHub](https://github.com/awesomeWM/awesome), as the stable release will not work.